UConn Huskies women's basketball: 2021–2022: First National Title Game Loss

 Returning from a 28–2 season with no graduations, UConn went into the 2021–22 season highly regarded, starting the season ranked #2 in the AP poll.
 The Huskies returned several starters: seniors Christyn Williams, Olivia Nelson-Ododa, and Evina Westbrook, plus accomplished sophomore Paige Bueckers, while adding a 2nd ranked recruiting class that included number one ranked high school recruit Azzi Fudd.
 Several athletes transferred during the offseason and early season, leaving the team with 12 players.
 Effects of the COVID-19 pandemic continued to cause game postponements and cancellations.
 Injuries plagued the team throughout the season; only two athletes played every game.
 In early December, Bueckers suffered a knee fracture which kept her sidelined until late in the season.
 Guards Azzi Fudd and Nika Mühl both suffered early season injuries which caused them to miss several games as well.

 With Bueckers out, UConn's offense struggled against several teams, with losses against unranked Georgia Tech and no. 6 Louisville before semester break, no. 9 Oregon in January, and unranked Big East Conference opponent Villanova in February.
 Coach Auriemma had the team focus on defense, keeping the Huskies in games when their offense was struggling.
 Nine different players started, and Auriemma tried eleven different starting lineups during the season.
-By the time Bueckers returned to the lineup for the postseason, the Huskies were dominating without her.
+By the time Bueckers returned to the lineup for the Big East tournament, the Huskies were dominating without her.
 After winning the Big East regular season championship, the team won the 2022 Big East tournament and accepted an automatic bid to the 2022 NCAA Division I tournament, where they were awarded a No. 2 seed.
 Everyone on the team (except for Aubrey Griffin) returned in time for the NCAA tournament.
 Nika Mühl, the vocal floor leader of an aggressive and effective defense, was recognized as Big East Conference defensive player of the year.
 First team all-conference honors went to seniors Williams and Nelson-Ododa, with Ducharme on the second team.
 Both Fudd and Ducharme were named to the conference's all-freshman team.
 Williams won the Ann Meyers Drysdale Award as the best shooting guard in the country.
 UConn finished the regular season with a record of 22–5 (16–1 in conference play).